cosmos72/stmx/README.md

 There is no need to use special commands, just execute the usual `(ATOMIC ...)` or `(RUN-ATOMIC ...)` forms.

-Hardware transactions have several limitations, and STMX will seamlessy switch to software transactions in the following cases:
+Hardware transactions have several limitations, and STMX will seamlessly switch to slower software transactions in the following cases:

-- hardware limits are exceeded, for example read-set or write-set larger than CPU L1 cache
+- hardware limits are exceeded, for example read-set or write-set are larger than CPU L1 cache

-- a function or macro not supported by hardware transactions is executed.
+- executing a function or macro not supported by hardware transactions.
   The list is subject to change, it currently includes:
   * STMX functions and macros: RETRY, ORELSE, RUN-ORELSE, BEFORE-COMMIT, AFTER-COMMIT, CALL-BEFORE-COMMIT, CALL-AFTER-COMMIT